 - Sufficient time should be allocated when reviewing comments. - Lead stewards must respond to all English-language comments.
-It is the decision of the lead steward to respond to comments in languages other than English. - The following terminology should be used when responding to comments and the terms should be entered at the beginning of each steward's response: - · INCORPORATED: for comments that have been incorporated exactly as written. - MODIFIED: for comments that have been incorporated, but not exactly as written.
+It is the decision of the lead steward to respond to comments in languages other than English. - The following terminology should be used when responding to comments and the terms should be entered at the beginning of each steward's response: - NOTED: for comments that have been acknowledged and do not require any further action or reasoning.112 - · INCORPORATED: for comments that have been incorporated exactly as written. - MODIFIED: for comments that have been incorporated, but not exactly as written.
 When a comment has been incorporated not exactly as written, the Steward's response should provide the reasoning for this decision and be brought to the attention of the SC or SC-7. - CONSIDERED BUT NOT INCORPORATED: for comments that have not been incorporated.
-When a comment has been considered but not been incorporated, the Steward's response should provide the reasoning for this decision and be brought to the attention of the SC or SC-7. - FOR CONSIDERATION BY SC or SC-7: for comments that require consideration or review by the SC or SC-7.
+When a comment has been considered but not been incorporated, the Steward's response should provide the reasoning for this decision and be brought to the attention of the SC or SC-7.113 - FOR CONSIDERATION BY SC or SC-7: for comments that require consideration or review by the SC or SC-7.
 This term also should be used to indicate a comment that was incorporated, but should be brought to the attention of the SC or SC-7. - Every comment must receive a steward's or TP's response. - To assist the SC or SC-7, the lead steward may prepare a list of the comments that require SC or SC-7 review.
-This list should identify (by comment number) every comment that has been identified as CONSIDERED and FOR CONSIDERATION BY SC or SC-7. - Responses to comments on draft ISPMs (other than diagnostic protocols (DPs) and phytosanitary treatments (PTs)) are developed by the lead steward who also revises the draft ISPM accordingly and submits the Steward's response to the Secretariat.
-TP or EWG members could be consulted as needed. - For DPs and PTs, responses to comments on draft ISPMs and the revised draft ISPM are developed by the TP lead, in consultation with the lead steward.
-They must be approved by the panel and submitted by the lead steward to the Secretariat as the TP's responses to comments. - The lead steward should also consider and incorporate editorial comments as appropriate.
+This list should identify (by comment number) every comment that has been identified as CONSIDERED and FOR CONSIDERATION BY SC or SC-7. - Responses to comments on draft ISPMs (other than diagnostic protocols (DPs) and phytosanitary treatments (PTs)) are developed by the lead steward who also revises the draft